-Like all IV methods, the IVW approach is known to be vulnerable to weak instrument bias, which can be quantified for each genetic variant included in the analysis via its F-statistic [11].
-However, the Fstatistic is not a sufficient indicator of instrument strength for MR-Egger.
-In this paper we clarify that instrument strength has a very different meaning for MR-Egger in the two-sample summary data context; it is a collective property of all genetic variants included in the analysis, and a 'weak set' of instruments can be understood as inducing regression dilution bias [12,13] into its estimate of causal effect.
+Like all IV methods, the IVW approach is known to be vulnerable to weak instrument bias, which can be quantified for each genetic variant included in the analysis via its F-statistic.11 However, the F-statistic is not a sufficient indicator of instrument strength for MR-Egger.
+In this paper we clarify that instrument strength has a very different meaning for MR-Egger in the two-sample summary data context; it is a collective property of all genetic variants included in the analysis, and a weak set' of instruments can be understood as inducing regression dilution bias^{12,13} into its estimate of causal effect.
 We formalize the cause of this dilution by defining it as a violation of the 'NO Measurement Error' (NOME) assumption.
-The I^2 statistic [14] is proposed to quantify the strength of NOME violation for a set of instruments used for MR-Egger regression, and the expected magnitude of regression dilution that will occur.
-We also describe how the established method of Simulation Extrapolation (SIMEX) [15,16] can be used for bias adjusted inference.
+The I^2 statistic14 is proposed to quantify the strength of NOME violation for a set of instruments used for MR-Egger regression, and the expected magnitude of regression dilution that will occur.
+We also describe how the established method of simulation extrapolation (SIMEX)^{15,16} can be used for bias-adjusted inference.

-In the Methods section we review the IVW and MR-Egger regression approaches to Mendelian randomization in the two-sample, summary data context.
+In the Methods section, we review the IVW and MR-Egger regression approaches to Mendelian randomization in the two-sample summary data context.
 We then explain the consequences of NOME violation for both methods for several hypothetical but general scenarios.
-In the Results section we firstly show the impact of NOME violation on MR-Egger causal estimates using simulated data and the performance of bias adjustment via SIMEX.
-We then demonstrate our methods for a real two-sample summary data MR analysis on the effect of low-density lipoprotein and heart disease, using summary data from the Global Lipids Genetics and CARDIoGRAM consortia [2,3].
-We conclude with a discussion of the issues raised and point to future research.
+In the Results section, we first show the impact of NOME violation on MR-Egger causal estimates using simulated data and the performance of bias adjustment via SIMEX.
+We then demonstrate our methods for a real two-sample summary data MR analysis on the effect of low-density lipoprotein and heart disease, using summary data from the Global Lipids Genetics and CARDIoGRAM consortia.^{2,3} We conclude with a discussion of the issues raised and point to future research.

-Technical details are kept to a minimum in the main body of the paper, the interested reader is directed to the Appendix for further clarification where appropriate.
+Technical details are kept to a minimum in the main body of the paper; the interested reader is directed to the Appendix (available as Supplementary data at IJE online) for further clarification where appropriate.